A good friend of mine just a joined a hot startup here in the Silicon Valley. The company is on fire. Plus, the startup culture is awesome.

 - How much harm will the new VP cause before he leaves?

-The realization that culture is critical to your company’s success is nothing new.
+The realization that your startup culture is critical to your company’s success is nothing new.
 All the way back in 2002 (ancient times, I know…), James Baron and Michael Hannan published the results of the eight year study of startup cultures called (Organizational Blueprints for Success in High-Tech Start-Ups: Lessons from the Stanford Project on Emerging Companies).

 The authors studied over 200 startups.
 The results of their study indicate that a startup’s culture has a massive impact on the probability of success.
 In fact, the culture choice of the company’s founders likely has the most impact on a company’s chances of success There are five types of culture that are prevalent in startups.
 They are1: